Taiwolawal/CICD-DEVSECOPS/README.md

 The breakdown of the command are:

 mvn: This is the command to invoke the Maven build tool.

 verify: This is the Maven lifecycle phase that executes the integration tests along with other lifecycle phases such as compilation, packaging, and unit testing.

 -DskipTests: This Maven property skips the execution of unit tests during the build.
 It ensures that only the integration tests are executed in this stage

 The focus of this stage is to focus on testing the integration of different components or modules of your application.

+# Static Code Analysis
+We will setup SonarQube to run static code analysis on our code which helps to find bugs in the development cycle and set quality gate to ensure that standards are met and regulated in the project plus defining a set of threshold measures set on your project.

 <img width="1361" alt="image" src="https://user-images.githubusercontent.com/50557587/230621941-05aa0d27-1ea2-4f6b-ae5e-f40683d49a9b.png">